rmckay1763/predicting-patient-issues/README.md

 **Configuration**

-Use the following environment files for the development build.
+Use the following environment file templates for the development build.
+Substitute security variables with appropriate values.

 - `.env`
     ```